 The report shows potential savings that may be achieved by prescribing generically.
-The specialist drugs report is produced at national, Area Team, commissioner / provider and practices.
+The specialist drugs report is produced at national, STP, commissioner / provider and practices.

-They include the potential generic savings report which is produced at national, Area Team, commissioner / provider, practice level and practices within a commissioner / provider.
+They include the potential generic savings report which is produced at national, STP, commissioner / provider, practice level and practices within a commissioner / provider.

 This is a list of drugs, identified by advisers, to help with the monitoring of drugs there are concerns about in relation to appropriate prescribing in primary care.
 Hospital specialists initiate these drugs.